opencybersecurityalliance/kestrel-lang/docs/installation.rst

     $ sqlite3 --version

-Among popular Linux distributions, the minimal versions that are known to satisfy the ``sqlite3`` version requirement are:
+Among popular Linux distributions, the minimal distribution versions with out-of-box Linux installations that satisfy the ``sqlite3`` version requirement are:

 - Archlinux
 - Debian 10